LucasDelfino92/morrowindsharp/main.md

 - Run TES3Merge in Mod Organizer 2.
 Once the tool as finished its conflict solving process, press any key to exit.
 - **Merged Objects.ESP** will now be present at the end of your load order.
 Activate the plugin.

-> ℹ️ A leveled list conflicts means certain items, NPCs, or creatures
+> ℹ️ A leveled list conflicts means certain items, NPCs, or creatures.

 ### Updating and repairing saves